rbnerf/KOIponderer/README.md

 ============
 An OS-X interactive viewer for long-candence light-curves from NASA's Kepler spacecraft.
 ________________________________________________________________________________________
+KOI is an acronym for Kepler Object of Interest -- a star with intensity variations that might be due to eclipses from an exoplanet.
 The Kepler spacecraft carried a telescope system designed to stare intently at over 100,000 stars, precisely recording their light, so that any eclipses caused by orbiting planets could be detected and analyzed.
 The processing of this data was an enormous task, requiring attention to detail, precise correction for known instrumental effects, and the search for signals obscured by a variety of nasty noises.

 The data displays and diagnostic materials were useful for professionals with a detailed understanding of the system, but were overwhelming for a less-experienced person trying to get “a feel for the data”.